Read the passage and mark A,B,C or D for blanks (1 to 6).

 What leadership ability does the passage say “composure” mainly involves when setbacks disrupt a project?

-BHolding the team together, adjusting the course, and sustaining morale when disruption hits progress.
+AHolding the team together, adjusting the course, and sustaining morale when disruption hits progress.

-CLetting people work separately without coordination, assuming faster effort reduces overall risk.
+BLetting people work separately without coordination, assuming faster effort reduces overall risk.

 DFocusing on short-term endurance, treating management as survival until problems fade away.